-Well, that’s quite an old trick and I’m sure we are all aware of its benefits such as cleansing and detoxyfing the skin and body.
+Well, that’s quite an old trick, and I’m sure we are all aware of its benefits, such as cleansing and detoxifying the skin and body.
 It took me a while, but now I genuinely enjoy its taste.
 I try to drink it first thing in the morning as it boosts my energy and helps me wake up properly (well, I still need coffee, but after drinking my lemon water I’m much more aware of the fact that I’m making coffee :D).
 Plus, knowing that I’m doing something good for my body lifts my mood, which is also a big pro.
-I’m always drinking it warm, but not too warm, because I’ve read that it shouldn’t be a really boiling hot water as high temperature destroys vitamin C.
+I’m always drinking it warm, but not too warm because I’ve read that it shouldn’t be boiling water as high temperature destroys vitamin C.

 MAKING SALADS (ON A DAILY BASIS)

-I’ve always loved salads in all shapes and forms, but it wasn’t something that I’d prepare regularly- and I can’t really tell you why (well, because you’re really lazy Olga, that’s why).
+I’ve always loved salads in all shapes and forms, but it wasn’t something that I’d prepare regularly- and I can’t tell you why (but mostly because I am a really lazy person).
 But recently I found a way to kick it.
-Back in November, when I was spending a weekend in my aunt’s house in Italy, I’ve asked her how come her salads are so good. „What is your secret?” „Well, so, I added salt…”, she answered, and though it seemed a bit funny, that was it.
+Back in November, when I was spending a weekend at my aunt’s house in Italy, I’ve asked her how come her salads are so good. „What is your secret?” „Well, so, I added salt…”, she answered, and though it seemed a bit funny, that was it.
 Some green leaves.
 Olive oil.
 Salt.
-Some pepper, oregano or other herbs, optionally.
-And ever since, when I’m working late or I don’t really have time to scrub and chop veggies, I’m just buying a bag of salad in Tesco, Sainsbury’s or wherever.
-One of my current favourites is rocket salat with some baby leaves, olive oil, salt, Parmiggiano cheese (rather that buying a grated one, I just cut it into really tiny slices myself) and a bit of freshly squeezed lemon juice.
-It’s absolutely amazing, tastes like Italy and it takes literally 5 minutes to prepare it.
+Some pepper, oregano, or other herbs, optionally.
+And ever since, when I’m working late or I don’t have time to scrub and chop veggies, I’m just buying a bag of salad in Tesco, Sainsbury’s, or wherever.
+One of my current favorites is rocket salad with some baby leaves, olive oil, salt, Parmiggiano cheese (rather than buying a grated one, I just cut it into really tiny slices myself), and a bit of freshly squeezed lemon juice.
+It’s absolutely amazing, tastes like Italy, and it takes literally 5 minutes to prepare it.

 SAY GOODBYE TO (MOST OF) READY MEALS